 The International Foundation for Research in Experimental Economics (IFREE) was inspired originally by Mary Caslin Ross and the work of Dr. Vernon L. Smith to support research and education in experimental economics.
-Today, IFREE remains the only foundation annually supporting research projects, graduate and post-doctoral education, seminars and outreach workshops in experimental economics, and the application of experimental economic methodology to important public policy questions.
+IFREE is the only foundation annually supporting research projects, educational seminars and outreach workshops in experimental economics.

 IFREE Mission Statement